×

 Choosing the Right Base Theme

-1. Go to your Magento store URL and add /admin to the end.
+1. Navigate to Admin: Open your web browser, go to your Magento store URL, and add /admin at the end.

-2. Enter your Magento admin username and password.
+2. Login: Enter your Magento admin username and password, then click the “Login” button to access the backend.

 Navigating to Content

-1. Once you are logged into the Magento admin panel, click on the Content menu item in the left sidebar.
+1. Access Content Menu: Once logged into the Magento admin panel, find the left sidebar and click on the “Content” menu.

 Choosing the Base Theme

-1. On the Design Configuration page, you will see a list of all of the themes that are installed on your Magento store.
+1. View Installed Themes: On the Design Configuration page, you’ll see a list of all installed themes in your Magento store.

 Testing the Theme